SLorant/KittyChess/README.md

    npm run dev
    ```

-5. Open your browser and visit http://localhost:5000 to explore Kitty Chess!
+5. Open your browser and localhost to explore Kitty Chess!

 ## Technologies Used

 - **Svelte:** A modern JavaScript framework for building user interfaces, making Kitty Chess fast and efficient.
-- **ThreeJS:** A powerful 3D library that enhances the visual appeal of Kitty Chess, providing an immersive experience.
+- **ThreeJS:** A powerful 3D library that breathes life into this project.

 ## License